cossacklabs/product-docs/acra/security-controls/sql-firewall/_index.md

 ## AcraCensor — Acra’s firewall

-AcraCensor is a separate SQL firewall module for AcraServer that checks every incoming request.
+AcraCensor is a separate SQL firewall module for AcraServer that checks every incoming SQL request.

 AcraCensor logs SQL requests directed to the database, allows and denies those requests according to certain rules (configured as allowlist/denylist), or ignores them and logs an exception (this might be useful if some requests can’t be parsed by AcraCensor).
 AcraCensor can be configured for your exact use case, allowing to setup an allowlist and a denylist for tables, query patterns, and exact queries.
 AcraCensor's goal is to protect the database from SQL injections and suspicious SQL queries.

 AcraCensor supports SQL database types — MySQL and PostgreSQL (and their flavours i.e. MariaDB).
 It is built on top of [xwb1989/sqlparser](https://github.com/xwb1989/sqlparser), which we had extended significantly.

 AcraCensor is compatible with SIEM systems, with logs that can be used for alerts' configuration and anomaly detection.

-We created [a Docker-based demo project](https://github.com/cossacklabs/acra-censor-demo) to demonstrate how to prevent SQL injections with AcraCensor using [OWASP Mutillidae II example app](https://github.com/webpwnized/mutillidae).
+We created [an SQL injections prevention with Acra example project](https://github.com/cossacklabs/acra-engineering-demo/#example-6-sql-injections-prevention-with-acra) to demonstrate how to prevent SQL injections with AcraCensor using [OWASP Mutillidae II example app](https://github.com/webpwnized/mutillidae).
 You can read engineering details about how we built AcraCensor in [our blog](https://www.cossacklabs.com/blog/how-to-build-sql-firewall-acracensor.html).

 ### Launching AcraCensor

-AcraCensor is a built-in component of AcraServer, so it starts running when AcraServer does if the path to its configuration file is provided.
-You can provide a path for AcraCensor's configuration file using `--acracensor_config_file` parameter on the command line or in [`acra-server.yaml`](https://github.com/cossacklabs/acra/blob/master/configs/acra-server.yaml) configuration file.
+AcraCensor is a built-in component of AcraServer, so it starts running when AcraServer starts if the path to its configuration file is provided.

+You can provide a path for AcraCensor's configuration file using `--acracensor_config_file` parameter of [configuration file](/acra/configuring-maintaining/general-configuration/acra-server/#command-line-flags).

 You can find a basic example configuration file [`configs/acra-censor.example.yaml`](https://github.com/cossacklabs/acra/blob/master/configs/acra-censor.example.yaml) in our GitHub repository.
-More real-world examples are available in the [AcraCensor demo project](https://github.com/cossacklabs/acra-censor-demo).
+More real-world examples are available in the [SQL injections prevention with Acra example project](https://github.com/cossacklabs/acra-engineering-demo/#example-6-sql-injections-prevention-with-acra).
 You can use these examples as a template for your own, using the database of your choice.

 Starting AcraCensor using exact configuration file: